Sverre Holth: Life and career

 In December 1940, the invading Japanese parties present in the area raided and looted.
 When Holth tried to prevent a massacre of people who had taken refuge in his mission, he was stripped naked, taken outside in the snow and shot in the back and left to die with his three children watching from the window.
 Miraculously he survived and the bullet remained lodged in his back near his spine till the day he died.
 The Japanese suspected Holth of being a saboteur for the Communist general He Long in the Xingxian area.
 In early 1941 he had a weakened condition and fled westward over the Yellow River to Shenmue in Shaanxi province, where he created a new mission.
 After a few months, however, he then moved first to Yilin for six months and then south to Xi'an via Yan'an (where he met Mao, who was ill and a secretary greeted his party with a meal) and then south to Xi'an.
-Holth resided in Xi'an for three years.
-After a further two years in Chengdu in Sichuan, he traveled home to Norway for a break.
+After living in Xi'an for three years, and a further two years residing at the Bishop's House next to St John's Church, Chengdu in Sichuan, Holth traveled home to Norway for a break.

 Soon after he was back in Chengdu, China, becoming the last Norwegian missionary who had to leave the country after the Communist victory.
 He was in the country until January 1952.

 Sverre Holth, who had been ordained an Anglican priest in 1941, served as a priest in England in a year's time.
 Then he taught in Malaysia and Singapore from 1953 to 1964.
-He was professor of systematic theology at Trinity Theological College in Singapore, and canon of the Anglican St. Andrew's Cathedral from 1957.
+He was professor of systematic theology at Trinity Theological College in Singapore, and canon of St. Andrew's Cathedral (Anglican) since 1957.
 He was also a visiting professor at Harvard Divinity School.

 From 1967 to 1970 he was head of the Christian Mission to Buddhists based in Hong Kong, and taught regularly at their Institute Tao Fong Shan.

-Then he returned home to Oslo, where he served as pastor and teacher of the Chinese language at University of Oslo and translated Buddhist and Daoist texts.
+Then he returned home to Oslo, where he served as pastor and teacher of the Chinese language at the University of Oslo and translated Buddhist and Taoist texts.